Apply to the Program

 B injection.
 Five months later, receive the third Hepatitis B injection.

-and another MMR titer drawn in six weeks.
+a booster and another MMR titer drawn in six weeks.

 Varicella Process: Verify two doses of the varicella vaccine or have the titer drawn to verify immunity.

-dismissed from the program.
+may be dismissed from the program.